 (2) On models with double-reeved load chains (2 ton hoists) disconnect tail end of load chain from anchor at side of hoist frame and remove limit actuator as in (1) above, run chain out of hoist by operating it in "lowering" direction, and disconnect opposite end of load chain from anchor inside hoist frame.
 To disconnect this end of chain, remove cotter pin from end of anchor pin, press pin from anchor and withdraw chain.
+On roller chain models the anchor in hoist frame must be rotated about 90° to permit removal of anchor pin.
 The drive pin securing threaded end of anchor in upper block assembly (at top of frame) must be removed in order to rotate the anchor.

 NOTE: If hoist is inoperative and not equipped with a load brake, chain can be pulled through by hand by first manually releasing motor brake.
-If hoist is equipped with a load brake it will be necessary to wait until after load brake is removed (paragraph. c., below), then the chain can be pulled through the hoist by hand.
+If hoist is equipped with a load brake it will be necessary to wait until after load brake is removed (paragraph. c., below), then the chain can be pulled thru the hoist by hand.

-(3) On triple-reeved 3 ton hoists, remove retaining ring and connecting link pin as shown in figures 7-30 and 7-31.
+(3) On triple-reeved 3 ton coil chain hoists, remove retaining ring and connecting link pin as shown in figures 7-30 and 7-31.
 Remove connecting link with chain from lower block.